 - If you want to make a creamier coleslaw dressing with yogurt, then increase the amount of Greek yogurt.
 Even adding another quarter cup will do the trick!

 - You can easily substitute celery with green onions.
 It will give this Greek coleslaw recipe a less spicy flavor, while still keeping the peppery notes.
 Only substitute the celery with 2 stalks of green onions.

 - The amount of lemon juice in the recipe can be adjusted according to your liking.
 For a more tangy salad, add a touch more lemon juice.

 - Maple syrup helps give a hint of sweetness to the healthy coleslaw dressing.
 We use only If tablespoon as we don't want our coleslaw very sweet.
 If you want a sweeter sauce, use 2 tablespoons instead.
 Or just leave it out if you don't want any sweetener.
 Carrots are naturally sweet, so it might be enough for you.

 - You can substitute maple syrup with honey.
 Just make sure to heat it up a little before using it.
 This way it will mix better with the other ingredients.
 You can heat it inside a saucepan over low heat or in a microwave for a couple of seconds.

-This Greek coleslaw recipe is extremely versatile!
+This Greek yogurt coleslaw recipe is extremely versatile!
 Naturally, you can serve it as a side dish along with barbecues.
 It goes great as an accompaniment with tacos, grilled meat, pork or kebabs like lamb shish kebabs, Adana kebab and meatballs.

 However, you can also easily incorporate it into other recipes.
 A sandwich or burger is an easy effortless option to try.
-And, because the flavors of the Greek yoghurt coleslaw is so well-balanced, it will pair with virtually any type of burger you are making!
+And, because the flavors of this Greek yoghurt coleslaw is so well-balanced, it will pair with virtually any type of burger you are making!